If the U.S. economy resembled any object, it’d likely be a broken traffic light.

 “If we thought the worst we’d ever see with economic data would be during the financial crisis and Great Recession, the virus proved us wrong,” says Mark Hamrick, Bankrate’s senior economic analyst.

+That reality naturally led to a dramatic surge in unemployment.
 After holding at half-century lows since 2018, the unemployment rate also skyrocketed to levels not seen since the Great Depression.
 Joblessness rose to 14.7 percent in April, the largest month-to-month increase on record.
-Unemployment is also likely 5 percentage points higher, based on the way the Bureau of Labor Statistics calculates joblessness, officials wrote in a complementary document with the report.
+Unemployment was also likely 5 percentage points higher, based on the way that the Bureau of Labor Statistics calculates joblessness, officials wrote in a complementary document with the report.

 “Make no mistake about it, the unemployment situation is dire and likely to continue that way until the economy is opened back up,” Hamrick says.
 “Even then, significant challenges will remain.”

-A nationwide Bankrate survey from May found that just about 1 in 3 say they’d be comfortable visiting a store within a month of its reopening.
-About 2 in 5 say they weren’t planning to shop at traditional in-person retailers as much as before the pandemic, the survey also found.
-That points to a continued slump in sales.
+A nationwide Bankrate survey from May highlighted that problem.
+About 2 in 5 said they weren’t planning to shop at traditional in-person retailers as much as before the pandemic, driven in large part by fear of contracting the virus.

-4. Consumer confidence takes a hit, suggesting a long road ahead for spending
+4. Consumer confidence takes another hit, suggesting a long road ahead for spending

-“Hopes of a V-shaped recovery have faded into more downbeat realism as stay-at-home orders have persisted and businesses have gone without sales,” Hamrick says.
-“As the financial downturn persists, more businesses, meaning employers, are at risk of becoming insolvent, states and localities face massive budget deficits and consumers lacking a vaccine are less likely to venture out into public even if they have money in the bank to spend.”
+“As the financial downturn persists, more businesses, meaning employers, are at risk of becoming insolvent, states and localities face massive budget deficits and consumers lacking a vaccine are less likely to venture out into public even if they have money in the bank to spend,” according to Hamrick.

-A separate consumer poll from the Conference Board showed that confidence also ticked up in May, rising 86.6 to from 85.7 in April, which was a
+A separate consumer poll from the Conference Board showed that confidence also slumped in July, decreasing to 92.6 from a revised 98.3.

 5. Fed injects trillions to help smooth financial conditions